AWT03/pivotal-python-tests/README.md

 After filling all these field you can change the configuration file name "config.dist" -> "config.json".
 Once we do this we are good to go for some testing.

-You can simply go to the project folder and run form your terminal: **python3 test_pivotal_tracker.py**
+You can simply go to the project folder and run from your terminal: **python3 test_pivotal_tracker.py**